mariovas3/text-recogniser/README.md

 	$ python training/run_experiment.py test --config emnistlines_experiment_config.yaml --data=EMNISTLines --data.batch_size=64 --ckpt_path='PathToCkpt'
 	```

-> **NOTE**: Since in overfit batches mode, the validation batch is not guaranteed to be the same as the training batch, I wrote a callback to log images and predictions for the training batch that we actually overfit.
-To check which epoch the table comes from, check the .json file of the table from the wandb UI in the `files/medai/table` section of the run.
+> **NOTE**: Since in overfit batches mode the validation batch is not guaranteed to be the same as the training batch, I wrote a callback to log images and predictions for the training batch that we actually overfit.
+To check which epoch the table comes from, check the `.json` file of the table from the wandb UI in the `files/medai/table` section of the run.

 ## Quick sanity check runs: